Thyroid Eye Disease (TED) is a progressive, chronic autoimmune disease with heterogeneous signs and symptoms that can threaten patients’ vision1,2

 Doctor referring a patient to a Thyroid Eye Disease specialist

-Thyroid Eye Disease is best evaluated by a TED Specialist and co-managed by a multidisciplinary team.2,4
+TED is best evaluated by a TED Specialist and co-managed by a multidisciplinary team.2,5

 When is the best time to consult with a TED Specialist?
 Click here for important information on TED co-management.